 Act 562 of the 1991 Arkansas General Assembly provided for mandatory seat belt use seat belt law.
-The passage of the seat belt law and the implementation of STEPs to enforce the law and provide public information were instrumental in the State's use rate increasing from 33.6 percent in 1991 to 52.0 percent in 1999 Results of the 2008 seat belt survey showed the adult seat belt use rate at 70.4%.
-In CY 09 the State Legislature enacted а primary enforcement safety belt law which took effect June 30, 2009.
-The survey completed for 2009 showed seat belt use at 74.4%.
-The 5-year moving average shows seatbelt use trending slightly upward.
+The passage of the seat belt law and the implementation of STEPs to enforce the law and provide public information were instrumental in the State's use rate increasing from 33.6 percent in 1991 to 52.0 percent in 1999.
+Arkansas passed a primary safety belt law which took effect June 30, 2009.
+The 2009 seat belt survey showed adult seat belt use at 74.4%.
+In 2010 seat belt use increased to 78.3%.
+Preliminary data for the most recent 2011 survey shows the use rate at 78.4%.
+The 5-year moving average shows seatbelt use in Arkansas continuing to trend upward.